 David “Duff” Beach believes good litigation first requires understanding the big-picture issues a client needs to resolve, then communicating and collaborating with the client to reach a just, efficient, and business-appropriate result.
-Duff’s commercial litigation practice focuses on unfair business practices and disputes between business partners.
-He has extensive experience in breach of contract, fraud, unfair business claims, antitrust, and class actions for a wide range of clients, including in the engineering and design, energy, technology and consulting fields.
+Duff’s commercial litigation practice focuses on construction, contracts, land use, and privacy.
+He has extensive experience in breach of contract, fraud, unfair business claims, antitrust, and class actions for a wide range of clients, including in the real estate development, engineering and design, energy, technology, and consulting fields.
 He has appeared in all manner of proceedings, from state and federal trial and appellate courts to mediation, arbitration, and in front of regulatory bodies.
 Duff strategically guides clients through the litigation process, including effective pleading, efficient discovery and e-discovery, targeted motion practice, alternative dispute resolution, trial, and appeal—always with a view towards finding the right opportunity for a successful resolution.

 Prior to law school, Duff served on active duty as a U.S. Army Air Defense Artillery officer in South Korea and with the 101st Airborne Division in Kentucky.
 During and immediately after law school, Duff continued to serve in the Army Reserve, including activation in support of Operation Iraqi Freedom.

-Duff is a member of the California Bar.
-He twice served on the Leadership Development Committee for the Association of Business Trial Lawyers and served on the UC Hastings Recent Alumni Advisory Board.
-He is a member of the American Bar Association, the International Bar Association, and the Bar Association of San Francisco.
+Duff is a member of the California Bar, the American Bar Association, and the Bar Association of San Francisco.

 Duff earned his J.D. from the University of California, Hastings College of the Law and served as the Symposium Editor for the Hastings Constitutional Law Quarterly.
 He earned his B.A. in Sociology from the University of Wisconsin-Madison.